kobotoolbox/docs/_sources/audit_logging.md.txt

 | audit | audit |                        |
 | text  | Q1    | Q1.
 What is your name? |

-2. Collect data using the [Collect Andoid app](kobocollect-android.md) and send the finalized forms back to the server.
+2. Collect data using the [Collect Android app](kobocollect-android.md) and send the finalized forms back to the server.
 Collect saves the audit logs for each submission in a CSV file that are saved and uploaded to the server just as an attached photo would be.